syncfusion-content/xamarin-docs/Xamarin/Rating/Add-Custom-Items.md

 ## Enable custom items

-When the `EnableCustomItems` property is enabled, the custom items added in the rating items will be displayed.
+When the [`EnableCustomView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRating.XForms.SfRating.html#Syncfusion_SfRating_XForms_SfRating_EnableCustomView) property is enabled, the custom items added in the rating items will be displayed.

 {% tabs %}